For South Sudan mothers, COVID-19 shook a fragile foundation

 For South Sudan mothers, COVID-19 shook a fragile foundationNew

 JUBA, South Sudan (AP) — Even before the pandemic hit, South Sudanese women were accustomed to building lives on the edge of uncertainty.
 But COVID-19 is shaking that fragile foundation.
 The country is just a decade old and one of the world’s most difficult places to raise children.
-Coronavirus has exacerbated hunger and poverty.
+COVID-19 has only exacerbated hunger and poverty.
 In 2019, South Sudan received $1.1 billion in humanitarian food aid.
-Yet faraway donors are turning attention toward their own citizens amid the pandemic.
-And inflation is hollowing out earnings.
-Some women are getting jobs outside home for the first time.
+Still, faraway donors have turned attention toward their own citizens.
+Inflation hollowed out earnings.
+Some women have turned to jobs outside home for the first time.
 Paska Itwari Beda became an office-building cleaner; her husband wasn’t paid as a teacher when schools closed.
 She has five kids under 10 and has become a community role model.